Why Switch To Raw Food | Benefits of Raw Dog Food

 Skin & Coat

 Proper nutrition means a shinier and healthier coat along with healthy skin.
 Many owners report that their dog's allergies subsided when put on a raw diet from the absence of starchy carbs and appropriate nutrition.
 The University of Helsinki DogRisk research program showed that diet and the environment directly impacted atopic dermatitis (environmental allergies) in adult dogs.
 They found that a raw diet significantly decreased the chances of allergies as an adult.
+However, this study was a questionnaire versus a controlled environment.
+Hopefully, more detailed studies can be conducted!

 A case study in Sweden amongst boxers, bull terriers, and West Highland terriers discovered that when fed a fresh food diet during lactation, the puppies were protected against canine atopic dermatitis (CAD), also known as skin allergies.
 And the odds of developing CAD “were twice as high” when the mother was fed a commercial diet.